 Prior to coming to Santee-Lynches Regional COG, Clark worked in the Graduate Studies Department of the University of South Carolina – Sumter for 1 year after graduating from college.

 Clark is a lifetime resident of Sumter.
 She has one daughter and is a lifelong member of Westminster Presbyterian Church, where she is an Elder and advisor with the Children/Youth Ministry.
-She holds a Bachelor of Arts Degree in Business Administration (Finance Focus) from the University of South Carolina – Aiken, an Executive Master of Business Administration (EMBA) (Management Focus) from Troy University, a Master of Science Degree in Management (International Business) from Troy University, and is a Global Career Development Facilitator (GCDF) certified.
+She holds a Bachelor of Arts Degree in Business Administration (Finance Focus) from the University of South Carolina – Aiken, an Executive Master of Business Administration (EMBA) (Management Focus) from Troy University, a Master of Science Degree in Management (International Business) from Troy University, and is Global Career Development Facilitator (GCDF) certified.